 Certain UX designers make excellent consults for marketing projects, like landing page and website optimization.
 Others who excel at research could listen to customer support calls and recommend improvements to your process and support content.

 The truth is we are all end-users in some regard.
-So building an in-house UX shop can benefit your organization in a number of ways that may not be obvious at first.
+So building an in-house UX shop can benefit your organization in several ways that may not be obvious at first.

 Lack of Consistent Work / Downtime